Adramaerel/algos/mooc/README.md

-The MOOCs I decided to lean with.
+The MOOCs I decided to learn with.

 Lessons notes and assignments responses.